 - Sour cream: This adds a bit of tang and contributes to the creamy texture.

-- Cream of chicken: For additional flavor and an extra creamy texture, I like to add in a can of cream of chicken soup.
-You can also use cream of celery or mushroom.
-You could even make a homemade cream of chicken soup if you’d prefer.
+- Canned cream of chicken soup: You can also use cream of celery or cream of mushroom soup.
+Make a homemade cream of chicken soup if you’d prefer.

 - Butter: This is mixed in with the potatoes and the crunchy topping for some added richness.

 - Onions: I like to include some fresh chopped green onions to help boost the flavor.
-If you don’t have fresh onions on hand, you can mix in some onion powder instead.
+If you don’t have fresh onions on hand, use onion powder instead.

 - Cheese: They wouldn’t be cheesy potatoes without the cheese!
-I like to grate my own cheese and then stir it into the potato mixture.
-You could even sprinkle some on top before baking to make them extra cheesy.
+I like to grate my own sharp cheddar cheese and then stir it into the potato mixture.

-- Cornflakes: These add amazing texture and crunch.
-Crush them up, then sprinkle on top before baking.
+- Cornflakes: Crush them up, then sprinkle on top before baking.
 You could also use crushed Ritz crackers, potato chips or panko breadcrumbs as the crunchy topping.

 How to Make Cheesy Potatoes